pretix/pretix-docs/docs/guides/widget.md

 <link rel="stylesheet" type="text/css" href="https://pretix.eu/demo/democon/widget/v1.css">
 <script type="text/javascript" src="https://pretix.eu/widget/v1.en.js" async></script>
 ```
-Add the second code snippet at the position where you want the widget to be displayed on your website.
+Add the second code snippet at the position where you want the widget to appear on your website.
 It will look similar to this:

 ```